-Since every institution has its own policy regarding transfer of credit, it is not possible to guarantee transferability of any particular course offered at Georgia Career Institute.
+Since every institution has its own policy regarding transfer of hour, it is not possible to guarantee transferability of any course offered at Georgia Career Institute.
+All transfer hours and/or credits shall be decided by the receiving institution.

 TRANSFER WITHIN THE SCHOOL: